 We are pioneers for the liveability of our future landscapes.
 Clean air, clean water, clean energy, and now clean space are our new values.
-As social design lab, Dutch artist and innovator Daan Roosegaarde and his team of designers and engineers connect people and technology in artworks that improve daily life in urban environments and spark imagination.
+As social design lab, Dutch artist and innovator Daan Roosegaarde and his team of designers and engineers connect people and technology in artworks that improve daily life in urban environments, spark imagination and fight climate crisis.

 Internationally acclaimed works include WATERLICHT (a virtual flood showing the power of water), SMOG FREE PROJECT (the world's first largest outdoor air purifier which turns smog into jewellery), SMART HIGHWAY (roads that charge throughout the day and glow at night) and the SPACE WASTE LAB (visualising and upcycling space waste).

 Roosegaarde’s mantra 'Schoonheid’ is a Dutch word with two meanings: ‘beauty’, that comes from creativity; and ‘clean’, that comes from clean air and clean energy.
 For Roosegaarde this should be a fundamental condition in daily life.

 In his recent published Phaidon book Daan Roosegaarde says: "People won't change because of facts or numbers.
 But if we can trigger the imagination of a new world, that's the way to activate people.
 I don't believe in utopia, but in protopia; step by step upgrading the world around us.
 Art is our activator."

 Studio Roosegaarde is located in a former glass factory in the harbour of Rotterdam NL, also known as the Dream Factory.
 Here new innovations are developed from concept into artistic installations.
 The Studio has a vast experience in public space commissions in cities such as Rotterdam, Beijing, Paris, Eindhoven and Stockholm.
 Our Studio also initiates its own projects to research new social innovations in collaboration with universities or partnerships with NASA and BMW, and has a pop-up studio in Shanghai, China.